nawabahmadreshi/documentation/pages/features/email-campaigns.md

 You can use Branch links in email campaigns to launch your app or gracefully fall back to the App or Play Store download page.
 For more advanced purposes, you can even deep link users directly to content after your app opens.

-{% image src='/img/pages/features/email-campaigns/email.png' half center alt='Create Marketing Link' %}
+{% image src='/img/pages/features/email-campaigns/email.png' half center alt='Create Quick Link' %}

 {% getstarted %}{% endgetstarted %}